-Secondary students, (Grades 6-12): The student shall be issued a three to five (3-5) day in-school suspension and be
+Secondary students, (Grades 6-12): The student shall be issued a three to five (3-5) day in-school suspension and be referred to the Substance Abuse Case Manager.

 B. USE, POSSESSION, SALE, PURCHASE AND/OR TRANSMITTAL OF NICOTINE, SYNTHETIC NICOTINE, E-CIGARETTES, VAPOR DEVICES AND/OR COMPONENTS OF E-CIGARETTES, VAPOR DEVICES OR SIMILAR